check-spelling-sandbox/cilium/Documentation/security/policy/intro.rst

 For example, this policy causes all DNS traffic to be intercepted, but does not block any traffic, even if it is the first policy to apply to an endpoint.
-An administrator can safely apply this policy cluster-wide, without the risk that it transitions an endpoint in to default-deny and causes legitimate traffic to be dropped.
+An administrator can safely apply this policy cluster-wide, without the risk that it transitions an endpoint into default-deny and causes legitimate traffic to be dropped.

 .. code-block:: yaml